-- 2.1 That fortnightly grass cutting be reinstated to the 26 sites identified in this report for the 2015/16 season with the cost pressure of £28k being met from the Economy and Environment directorate budget. - 2.2 That a review of grass cutting arrangements on the 26 sites is carried out to inform the 2016/17 budget taking into account residents' views and biodiversity benefits.
+- 2.1 That Cabinet agree to reinstate fortnightly grass cutting to the 26 sites identified in this report for the 2015/16 season with the cost of £28k being met from the Economy and Environment directorate budget. - 2.2 A review of grass cutting arrangements on the 26 sites is carried out to determine whether savings can be made in 2016/17 taking into account residents' views and biodiversity benefits.